chef/chef-web-docs/content/environments.md

 </tr>
 <tr>
 <td><code>json_class</code></td>
 <td>Always set this to <code>Chef::Environment</code>.
-Chef Infra Client uses this setting to auto-inflate an environment object.
+Chef Infra Client uses this setting to automatically inflate an environment object.
 If objects are being rebuilt outside of Ruby, ignore it.</td>
 </tr>
 </tbody>
 </table>